Frequency Analysis for Fun

 Ada saw even further though.
 She combined maths with a creative flair and so she realised that not only could they store and play music they could also potentially create it – they could be composers.
 She foresaw the whole idea of machines being creative.
 She wasn’t just the first programmer, she was the first truly creative programmer.

 See also: The very first computers and Ada Lovelace Day (2nd Tuesday of October).
-Help yourself to our Women in Computing posters PDF (or sign up to get FREE copies posted to your school (UK-based only, please).
+Help yourself to our Women in Computing posters PDF.

 The red sock of doom – trying to catch mistakes before they happen